Sponsored by the Home Depot

 Transfer the holes from your router plate to the router tabletop

 Remove the base plate from the router, then use it to mark the hole for the tabletop’s router base.
 You can use a Forstner bit or a paddle bit to drill out the center hole.
-Next, mark the mounting holes for the router base, then countersink the holes.
+Next, mark the mounting holes for the base, then countersink the holes.
 I did this in two stages.
 I drew the larger hole first, so the head of the screw sits below the surface of the table.
 Then I drilled a smaller hole.
-Chances are your existing screw in your router may be too short to go through the plywood and into the router base.
+Chances are your existing screw in your router may be too short to go through the plywood and into the base.
 So you will more than likely need to replace these screws.

 Route the slots for the benchtop router table